ucscXena/kaplan-meier/readme.md

 Basic Kaplan-Meier methods, ported to javascript.

+## Dependencies

+We assume you're using an es5 shim for array methods.

 ## Build
 The build is based on npm and webpack.
  * Ensure that git and node are installed